kaustubhgupta/kaustubhgupta/README.md

 - 🔭 I’m currently working on Exploring Python and all it's functionalities.
 - 🌱 I’m currently learning how to work according to SDLC
-- 👯 I’m looking to collaborate on Hackathons or maybe a big project!
+- 👯 I’m looking to collaborate on Hackathons or maybe a big real world project!
 - 🤔 I’m looking for help with improving my understanding of Machine Learning Algorithms and DSA!
 - 💬 Ask me about anything related to working of anything involving tech.
+- ⚡ 100k+ views on Medium Blogs 🔥🔥

 ### ⚡ Connect with me
 [<img align="left" alt="kaustubh | website" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]